Grace, Poured Out Upon His Lips

 The author of Hebrews also repeated the same: Hebrews 8:8-9 For finding fault with them, he saith, Behold, the days come, saith the Lord, when I will make a new covenant with the house of Israel and with the house of Judah: Not according to the covenant that I made with their fathers in the day when I took them by the hand to lead them out of the land of Egypt; because they continued not in my covenant, and I regarded them not, saith the Lord.

-The fathers broke the covenant that He gave to Moses.
-God found fault with the people.
-It was not the fault of the law because the law always pointed to the restoration of walking with God in an intimate relationship.
-This would happen through Jesus who we now walk with, side by side, in an intimate relationship, just as Adam and Eve walked with God before the fall.
+The fathers broke the covenant that Yahwey gave to Moses.
+Yahwey found fault with the people.
+It was not the fault of the law because the law always pointed to the restoration of walking with Yahwey in an intimate relationship.
+This would happen through Yahushua who has shown us the way so that we can now walk with Elohim, side by side, in an intimate relationship, just as Adam and Eve walked with Him before the fall.

 Psalm 84:11 For the LORD God is a sun and shield: the LORD will give grace and glory: no good thing will He withhold from them that walk uprightly.